lutsen/lagan/README.md

 A property type controller can contain a *set*, *read*, *delete* and *options* method.
 All methods are optional.
 The *set* method is executed each time a property with this type is set.
 The *read* method is executed each time a property with this type is read.
+Note: For performance reasons, the read method is only executed for reading a single bean.
+Because of this, only use it when it is really necessary.
+Otherwise, try to store the value to be returned when reading the bean directly in the database whenever possible.
 The *delete* method is executed each time a an entry with a property with this type is deleted.
 The *options* method returns all the optional values this property can have.
 In *Hoverkraft.php* for example, the *setPosition* and *deletePosition* method are used to check and update the position of other hoverkraft entries if the position of one hoverkraft update is changed.